Holiday Debt and Credit Scores

 How Does Debt Affect Credit Scores?

-Understanding how debt affects your credit score requires that you understand how the credit reporting agencies evaluate debt.
+One of the first steps in understanding how to fix your credit is understanding how debt affects your credit score requires that you understand how the credit reporting agencies evaluate debt.
 There are two main categories of debt, revolving debt and installment debt.
 While you are responsible for paying back each kind of debt, the credit reporting agencies measure and evaluate them a bit differently.

 Installment debt generally takes the form of loans.
 The loans are for a fixed amount of money, and you make payments to reduce the balance that you owe.
 Installment debt is generally seen as an investment in the future.
 It includes things like student loans, car loans, and mortgages.
 Installment debt starts out at the maximum amount of debt you’ll have for that product, and goes down as you make payments.
 This is in contrast to revolving debt, as we’ll see in a second.